CODE OF CIVIL PROCEDURE IN COSTA RICA

 JUDICIARY IN COSTA RICA

-The Supreme Court, Appellate Courts, and Trial Courts comprise the Costa Rican government's Judicial Branch (Poder Judicial), responsible for justice's fair and impartial administration.
+The Supreme Court, Appellate Courts, and Trial Courts comprise the Costa Rican government’s Judicial Branch (Poder Judicial), which is responsible for justice’s fair and impartial administration.
 The guidelines governing the administration of the judiciary are laid forth in the Ley Organica del Poder Judicial.
+Click here for information on How To Identify A Good Process Service Agency.

-The seven-member Chamber I (Sala Primera) has authority over all civil and administrative cases.
+The seven-member Chamber I (Sala Primera) has authority over the Code of Civil Procedure in Costa Rica and administrative cases.
 Family law, estates, and labor law are only some of the civil disputes that may be appealed to Chamber II (Sala Segunda), which is presided over by five judges.
 Court appeals in criminal cases are heard only by Chamber III (Sala Tercera), presided over by five judges.
-All questions involving the Constitution must be decided by Chamber 4 (Sala Cuarta.
+Chamber 4 (Sala Cuarta) must decide all questions involving the Constitution.
+Click here for information on How Rush Process Service Can Expedite Your Case.

-San José, Alajuela, Cartago, Heredia, Guanacaste, Puntarenas, and Limon are the seven provinces that makeup Costa Rica.
+San José, Alajuela, Cartago, Heredia, Guanacaste, Puntarenas, and Limon are the seven provinces that make up Costa Rica.
 Cantons are subdivided into provinces, while cantons are subdivided into districts.
 Twenty cantons in San Jose, fifteen cantons in Alajuela, eight cantons in Cartago, ten cantons in Heredia, eleven cantons in Guanacaste, eleven cantons in Puntarenas, and six cantons in Limon.
+Click here for information on How the Service of Process Ensures A Solid Foundation.

 Many different Codes govern a different area of the law, all compilations of laws passed by the legislature.
-When it comes to codifying its laws, the civil law system of Costa Rica takes cues from both the French (Napoleonic Code) and Spanish (or Roman) systems.
+When it comes to codifying its rules, the civil law system of Costa Rica takes cues from both the French (Napoleonic Code) and Spanish (or Roman) systems.
 These systems established written codifications of their laws, which are called Codes.
+Click here for information on How Process Servers Protect Your Rights: Myths Debunked.

 Contracts, property, obligations, legal capacity, and succession are all governed by the Civil Code (Codigo Civil).
-The Code of Civil Procedure (Codigo Procesal Civil) governs civil litigation in Costa Rica.
-As its name suggests, Mexico's Commercial Code (Codigo de Comercio) governs business dealings, currency, insolvency, and corporations.
+The Code of Civil Procedure in Costa Rica (Codigo Procesal Civil) governs civil litigation in Costa Rica.
+As its name suggests, Mexico’s Commercial Code (Codigo de Comercio) governs business dealings, currency, insolvency, and corporations.

 In Mexico, the Labor Code (Codigo de Trabajo) specifies employers’ and employees’ rights and responsibilities.
 Marriage, divorce, paternity, guardianship, and adoption are spelled out in the Family Code (Codigo de Familia).
 The Penal Code (Codigo Penal) outlines the penalties for breaking the law.
 The Criminal Procedure Code (Codigo Procesal Penal) provides guidelines for appearing before criminal courts.

-The Administrative Procedural Code (Codigo Procesal Contencioso Administrativo) outlines the rules the Costa Rican government must follow when making administrative decisions and how the courts should review those rulings.
+The Administrative Code of Civil Procedure in Costa Rica (Codigo Procesal Contencioso Administrativo) outlines the rules the Costa Rican government must follow when making administrative decisions and how the courts should review those rulings.

 Article 7 of the Costa Rican Constitution states that treaties ratified and approved by the National Legislative Assembly are superior to national law, highlighting the significance of treaties in Costa Rican lawmaking.
 All treaties are registered in the Treaty Assessment Office (Oficina Asesora de Tratados) within the Costa Rican Ministry of Foreign Relations.
 The Ministry of Foreign Affairs maintains a website with a section devoted specifically to bilateral agreements.
 Submission of the claim is required in writing and should include the following: